anwerkamalrizvi/PF-THEORY/Assignment2/Problem #5/Pr5.md

+# Problem #5
-You are tasked with creating a program that generates a histogram based on user input.
+> You are tasked with creating a program that generates a histogram based on user input.
 The user will provide a set of values, and your program will use loops to create a visual representation of these values.
 1. Input Handling: Write a function that takes an array of integers (the values) and the count of those integers as input.